Bavaria: Designation as a "free state"

 Unlike most German states (Länder), which simply designate themselves as "State of" (Land [...]), Bavaria uses the style of "Free State of Bavaria" (Freistaat Bayern).
 The difference from other states is purely terminological, as German constitutional law does not draw a distinction between "States" and "Free States".
 The situation is thus analogous to the United States, where some states use the style "Commonwealth" rather than "State".
-The term "Free State", a creation of the 19th century and intended to be a German alternative to (or translation of) the Latin-derived republic was common among the states of the Weimar Republic, after German monarchies had been abolished.
+The term "Free State", a creation of the 19th century and intended to be a German alternative to (or translation of) the Latin-derived republic, was common among the states of the Weimar Republic, after German monarchies had been abolished.
 Unlike most other states – many of which were new creations – Bavaria has resumed this terminology after World War II.
-Two other states, Saxony and Thuringia, also call themselves "Free State".
+Two other states, Saxony and Thuringia, also call themselves "Free States".

 Arbitrary arrest and human rights

-In July 2017, Bavaria's parliament enacted a new revision of the "Gefährdergesetz", allowing the authorities to imprison a person for a three months term, renewable indefinitely, when they haven't committed a crime but it is assumed that they might commit a crime "in the near future".
+In July 2017, Bavaria's parliament enacted a new revision of the "Gefährdergesetz", allowing the authorities to imprison a person for a three months term, renewable indefinitely, when they have not committed a crime but it is assumed that they might commit a crime "in the near future".
 Critics like the prominent journalist Heribert Prantl have called the law "shameful" and compared it to Guantanamo Bay detention camp, assessed it to be in violation of the European Convention on Human Rights, and also compared it to the legal situation in Russia, where a similar law allows for imprisonment for a maximum term of two years (i.e., not indefinitely).

 Economy

-Bavaria has long had one of the largest economies of any region in Germany, and in Europe.
-Its gross domestic product (GDP) in 2007 exceeded €434 billion (about U.S. $600 billion).
-This makes Bavaria itself one of the largest economies in Europe, and only 20 countries in the world have a higher GDP.
-The GDP of the region increased to €617.1 billion in 2018, accounting for 18.5% of German economic output.
-GDP per capita adjusted for purchasing power was €43,500 or 145% of the EU27 average in the same year.
-The GDP per employee was 114% of the EU average.
-This makes Bavaria one of the wealthiest regions in Europe.
-Bavaria has strong economic ties with Austria, Czech Republic, Switzerland, and Northern Italy.

-In 2019 GDP was €832.4 ($905.7) billion, €48,323 ($52,577.3) per capita.

-Agriculture

-The most distinctive high points of Bavarian agriculture are:

-Hop growing in region Hallertau, which is up to 80% of German production and exported worldwide.

-Inland aquaculture of carps and trout.

-The well-hydrated alpine meadows are used to produce large quantities of quality milk, which is used to make a variety of cheese (including blue-veined cheese), yogurt and butter (Meggle).